tedkirkpatrick/474-14-1/Week6-Mon.md

 ## Review questions

-* What are some of the advantages of large, centralized data structures?
+* What are some of the advantages of large, centralized data centers?
 * What are some of the layers of cloud software?
 * What does SLA stand for?
 What is in one?
 * What does the layered structure of a service do to its SLAs?